chengniedotcom/chengniedotcom.github.io/notes/the-war-of-art.md

 1. I like the idea of being Myself, Inc. That way I can wear two hats.
 I can hire myself and fire myself.

 1. Making yourself a corporation (or just thinking of yourself in that way) reinforces the idea of professionalism because it separates the artist-doing-the-work from the will-and-consciousness-running-the-show.
-It reminds me of the time that I must be fair to myself: I feel agitated when I choose to digress.
-It's like the punishment I got when I did not work.
+[It reminds me of the time I must be fair to myself: I feel agitated when I choose to stray.
+It's like the punishment I got when I did not work.]

 1. I have one of those meetings with myself every Monday.
 I sit down and go over my assignments.
 Then I type it up and distribute it to myself.

 1. If we think of ourselves as a corporation, it gives us a healthy distance on ourselves.
 We’re less subjective.
 We don’t take blows as personally.
 We’re more cold-blooded; we can price our wares more realistically.